- Isamu Noguchi

 What is Sculpture? (grades 3–12) What is a definition of sculpture?
 Can a lamp be a sculpture?
 Or a garden?
 Noguchi wrote, “Call it sculpture when it moves you so.”
 This guide focuses on how Noguchi broadened the definition of sculpture through his art.

 In the spirit of Isamu Noguchi’s commitment to collaboration and experimentation, The Noguchi Museum invited classroom and museum educators to participate in the Teacher Think Tank.
 The cohort met five times during the school year to collectively discuss and research topics related to school and museum education.

 In 2017-19 year, the Think Tank explored the questions: How are collaborations most successful?
 How do individuals play different roles within a collaboration?
 The group decided to collaborate on a book collecting their most successful tips and tricks for the art and museum educator.
-A pdf version can be found here.

 For the 2013-2014 year, the Think Tank explored the questions: What kind of philosophical questions do students pose and address with a work of art?
 When does inquiry with art become philosophical inquiry?

 During the 2012-2013 school year, the Think Tank wondered, “What does success look like for a school tour at an art museum?”
 View a report sharing advice for teachers and museum educators.